 Donna Jenkins - Literacy Co-ordinator, Perth Primary School, Tasmania, Australia

-I discovered Comprehension Strategy Instruction (CSI) when our primary school had been searching for information on ways to improve our students’ reading comprehension.
+I discovered SharpReading (Comprehension Strategy Instruction) when our primary school had been searching for information on ways to improve our students’ reading comprehension.
 Hilton Ayrey responded to a query I had for further information regarding the process of ‘Reciprocal Reading’ which had many well-researched techniques/ specific strategies to enhance comprehension.
 When I looked into this further I found reciprocal reading to be very complex and confusing.
 Many teachers would have difficulty with this process, let alone the students!

-I certainly have not found anything nearly as practical and well explained as CSI to help students better comprehend what they are reading.
+I certainly have not found anything nearly as practical and well explained as SharpReading to help students better comprehend what they are reading.

 Shane Frost - Learning Support Leader, Launceston, Tasmania, Australia|

-I visited Perth Primary School last week to meet with Donna Jenkins and find out about their online professional learning journey with CSI.
+I visited Perth Primary School last week to meet with Donna Jenkins and find out about their online professional learning journey with SharpReading.

-The CSI package is an amazing resource.
+The SharpReaing ONLiNE package is an amazing resource.
 I particularly like the use of video to model the strategies, the notion of give it a try and then come back for some more in-depth learning.

-Joy Williams - Team Leader & CSI Co-ordinator, Burwood School, CHRISTCHURCH
+Joy Williams - Team Leader & SharpReading Co-ordinator, Burwood School, CHRISTCHURCH

-I want to share with you the success of CSI in my reading programme having used the CSI online tutorials and videos for just 10 weeks...what is different about my students?
+I want to share with you the success of SharpReading in my reading programme having used the ONLiNE tutorials and videos for just 10 weeks...what is different about my students?

 How rewarding it is to see the enthusiasm and pleasure gained from reading with students asking for more opportunities for group reading . . . and a group so motivated they have set up a lunchtime ITTM reading club!